-To aid in side window defogging and demisting in cold weather:
+To aid in side window defogging/demisting in cold weather:

-- 1. Select 🕻 .

-- 2. Select A/C.

-- 3. Set the temperature control to maintain comfort.

-- 4. Set the fan speed to highest setting.

-- 5. Direct the outer instrument panel vents towards the side windows.
-To increase airflow to the outer instrument panel vents, close the vents located in the middle of the instrument panel.
+- 1. Select 🗸 . - 2.
+Select A/C. - 3.
+Adjust the temperature control to maintain comfort. - 4.
+Set the fan speed to the highest setting. - 5.
+Direct the outer instrument panel vents towards the side windows.